StackStorm/st2-docker/README.md

 ### Compose Configuration

-The image version, exposed ports, and "packs.dev" directory is configurable with environment variables.
+The image version, exposed ports, chatops, and "packs.dev" directory are configurable with environment variables.

 - **ST2_VERSION** this is the tag at the end of the docker image (ie: stackstorm/st2api:v3.3.0)
 - **ST2_IMAGE_REPO** The image or path to the images.
 Default is "stackstorm/".
 You may change this is using the Enterprise version or a private docker repository.
 - **ST2_EXPOSE_HTTP**  Port to expose st2web port 80 on.
 Default is `127.0.0.1:80`, and you may want to do `0.0.0.0:80` to expose on all interfaces.
 - **ST2_PACKS_DEV** Directory to development packs, absolute or relative to docker-compose.yml.
 This allows you to develop packs locally.
 Default is `./packs.dev`.
 When making a number of packs, it is recommended to make a directory outside of st2-docker, with each subdirectory underneath that being an independent git repo.
 Example: `ST2_PACKS_DEV=${HOME}/mypacks`, with `${HOME}/mypacks/st2-helloworld` being a git repo for the "helloworld" pack.
+- **HUBOT_ADAPTER** Chat service adapter to use (see https://docs.stackstorm.com/chatops/)
+- **HUBOT_SLACK_TOKEN** If using the [Slack](https://github.com/slackapi/hubot-slack) adapter, this is your "Bot User OAuth Access Token"

 ### Credentials

 The `files/htpasswd` file is provided with a default username of `st2admin` and a default password of `Ch@ngeMe`.
 This can be changed using the [htpasswd utility](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).

 Another file (`files/st2-cli.conf`) contains default credentials and is mounted into the "st2client" container.
-If you change credentials in htpasswd, you will probably want to change them in st2-cli.conf.
+If you change credentials in htpasswd, you will probably want to change them in `st2-cli.conf`.

 ### Further configuration